7 Best Places To Pick Up Tourists in San Francisco

 6. Dolores Park [The Mission]

 Even with the onslaught of the hipster generation taking over the grasses of our fine Dolores, recent writeups in various magazines and papers have the seekers of hip flocking to the sacred grounds.
 It’s true that nothing can go wrong here — but it’s even better when that Sunday lay doesn’t bump into you at Zeitgeist every now and again either.

 7. The Buena Vista [Fisherman’s Wharf]

-Famed for their Irish Coffee recipe, it makes me sad that a place like the Vista is stuck in such a shitty part of town.
+Famed for their Irish Coffee recipe, it makes me sad that a place like the Vista is stuck in thi part of town.
 But that being said, you might as well make the trip worth it and top it off with an Irish Breakfast the next day, right?